Research

 Job Market Paper

-- The Role of Affirmative Action in Enrollment, Test Scores, and School Quality: Evidence from India [SSRN ungated]
+- The Role of Affirmative Action in Enrollment, Test Scores, and School Quality: Evidence from India [SSRN ungated] Under review

 Other Working papers